 Keeping track of every change made to the file to later on source the code is a must-know for each developer!
 In most of the job offers you can see this as a requirement - thankfully it is not difficult to get familiar with and if you have been coding since a while, you have properly set your GitHub and terms like “push, fork, pull, commit” are not random words for you.

 This will be a huge plus for you if you know what is it about!
 AI and Machine Learning (as well as deep learning) are constantly growing as a field - Python is a perfect programming language for that.
 If you are into data science, then definitely digging in the Machine Learning topic would be a great idea.

 Let’s not forget that a developer’s work is not only typing the lines of code!
 In best software development firms the teams are made out of amazing programmers which work together to achieve the final goal - no matter if it means to finish the project, to create a new app or maybe to help a startup skyrocket.
 However, working in a team means that a developer has to communicate well - not only to get the stuff done but also to keep the documentation clear so others can easily read and follow the thinking path to fully understand the idea.

 How to become Python developer, a really good one

-First of all, your skill set is your weapon - you might land a better project, better position, and obviously better salary.
+First of all, your skillset is your weapon - you might land a better project, a better position, and obviously a better salary.
 Moreover, in programming, you can always learn more thus gaining additional skills is not only beneficial but also makes a developer’s career path challenging and interesting.
 Regardless of learning new libraries or taking part in must-attend Python conferences, there are many ways in which you can improve.
 Basically coding in your free time is a way to go - for that you need a lot of persistence.
-Secondly, taking part in additional courses and webinars, teaching others, being active in the programming community to finally find your thing, particular niche in which you want to become a master.
+Secondly, taking part in additional courses (like Udemy courses) and webinars, teaching others, being active in the programming community to finally find your thing, particular niche in which you want to become a master.